Pra101/Emacs-init-and-bash-scripts-for-linux/README.md

 to make executable chmod +x filename.sh

-to run ./filename.sh or bash.sh
+to run ./filename.sh or bash filename.sh